contributed by Corrine Jacob, alternatetutelage

 I have always loved carnivals and have wanted to host my own for years and years now.
 I always back off at the last minute because of the amount of preparation it requires.
 However, my serial Pinterest-ing has led to the discovery of games that can easily be set up.
 I have decided to limit myself to 5 games.
 I have also realized that this could be a great opportunity to unwind with other parent friends and host a barbecue cum pot luck lunch.
 Here are some of the treasures I found on Pinterest and on other parenting blogs.

 How to Throw a Kids Carnival Party – Ideas on themes and activities for a homemade Carnival!

-Passing Practice – All this really requires is cutting out shapes on tarp and then having scores for each of cut out.
+Passing Practice – All this really requires is cutting out shapes on the tarp and then having scores for each cutout.